 Frequently Asked Questions

 Throughout the current pandemic, Visitation Academy has been closely monitoring the best ways to deliver an excellent education while at the same time making sure members of our community are safe.
 This effort has been led by a task force that consists of the school’s leadership team.
+Please feel free to reach out to our school nurse with any specific concerns.
 In addition, we have been working with a number of experts in public health, medicine, and education to make sure we are on top of the latest developments in this ever-changing and evolving situation.
 We are coordinating our efforts and pooling expertise with such organizations as the National Association of Independent Schools, the Independent Schools Association of the Central States, and the Independent Schools of St. Louis.
-When school opens in August and your children return to school, we will be prepared with thorough policies in place, alongside trained faculty and staff.
 Our top priority in all of this is the safety of our community.

 What are the symptoms of COVID-19? (source: Centers for Disease Control and Prevention)